 What is a bond ladder?

-A bond ladder is considered a group of investments that provide a steady income stream and gradual return once they mature, otherwise known as a portfolio of fixed-income securities.
+A bond ladder is a group of investments that provide a steady income stream and gradual return once they mature, and is otherwise known as a portfolio of fixed-income securities.

 The point is to set each bond up with significantly different maturity dates, therefore setting the retiree up for a steady income throughout the rest of their lifetime.
 These maturity dates can be spaced out across several years, or even several months, depending on the client’s financial needs.